 Service NSW – a one-stop shop for government services

 The Government has established a one-stop digital, phone and shop front service, which more than 40 NSW government agencies use to deliver some 950 transactional services to the public.

 These services include licence renewals; ticket, product and service purchases; and access to government reports.

-Delivering services through Service NSW is often more cost-effective for agencies than delivering the service separately, and gives members of the public access to safe, efficient and easy-to-use services.
+Delivering services through Service NSW gives members of the public access to safe, efficient and easy-to-use services and is often more cost-effective for agencies than delivering the service separately.

 Department of Customer Service

-The new Department of Customer Service (DCS) commenced on 1 July 2019 and is responsible for expanding the Government's one-stop shop for customers government-wide and put NSW into a world-leading position in digital technology and customer service for the next decade.
+The Department of Customer Service (DCS) commenced on 1 July 2019 and is responsible for expanding the Government's one-stop shop for customers government-wide and put NSW into a world-leading position in customer service and digital technology for the next decade.

 DCS has the authority to plan, prioritise, fund and drive digital transformation and customer service across every cluster in NSW Government.
-It will be one of the most important functions of the government, as economies around the world continue to transition towards automation, artificial intelligence, robotics and the next generation of jobs.
+It is one of the most important functions of the government, as economies around the world continue to transition towards automation, artificial intelligence, robotics underpinned by customer insights.

 Many agencies have specific service delivery targets relating to the 14 Premier’s Priorities.
 These priorities include better customer service (Government made easy and world class public service); lifting education standards; keeping children safe; breaking the cycle (domestic violence, adult reoffending and homelessness); and improving the health system.

 The Department of Premier and Cabinet (DPC) seeks regular reports from agencies on their progress in implementing these targets, and this information is published on the NSW Government website.